 DB-Tech Bamboo Wood Compact Foldable Bread Slicer

 The DB-Tech Bamboo Wood Compact Foldable Bread Slicer is a great low maintenance, easy storage bread slicer that looks good when it’s out on your counter but can quickly and easily be folded away when you’re in need of more space.
-The 3 different groove sizes allow you to cut slices varying in thickness, and the 100% bamboo wood is both beautiful and environmentally friendly.
-Find this slicer here at Amazon.
+The 3 different groove sizes let you cut slices varying in thickness, and the 100% bamboo wood is both beautiful and environmentally friendly.
+Find this slicer at Amazon.

 Norpro Bread Slicer with Crumb Catcher

 If you’re worried about the mess you’ll make and being able to clean up quickly, then the Norpro Bread Slicer with Crumb Catcher is the bread slicer for you.
 It does all the work for you, slicing and sweeping up afterward!
 The acrylic build is sturdy and economical, and with an easy build to take apart and assemble, the Norpro Bread Slicer with Crumb Catcher is also great for small kitchens with limited storage space.
 Sound like something you need?
-Find it here.
+Find it at Amazon.

 Bread Pal Bread Slicer, Maple and Birch